Skip to main content

 How to manage risks

 Step 1.
-Identify risks
+Identify and inherent risks

 Risk management is a guided and knowledge based feature of Saidot.
 Our risk management methodology is based on standards and industry best practices.
 Start the risk management process by opening the Risks tab.